Dominican Republic–Haiti relations: Wars of Independence

 In the 1790s, large-scale slave rebellions erupted in the French portion of the island, which led to the eventual removal of the French and the independence of Haiti in 1804.
-At Dessaline's order, a genocide against people of European descent was perpetrated, which resulted in the ethnic cleansing of the remaining French population of Haiti.
+At Dessaline's order, Haitian rebels, most formerly enslaved, fought back against European enslavers and colonizers, successfully pushing out the French population of Haiti.
 The eastern portion of the island was preparing itself for an eventual separation from Spain.

 Map of the island of Hispaniola published by John Stockdale in 1800 showing the line of demarcation between French and Spanish portions of the island as defined in 1776.
 These divisions would later evolve into Haiti and the Dominican Republic as we know them today.
 Edwards further identifies the Mountains of Cibao, where Columbus famously sought for gold.

 With the outbreak of the Haitian Revolution, the rich urban families linked to the colonial bureaucracy left the island, while most of the rural hateros (cattle ranchers) remained, even though they lost their principal market.
 Nevertheless, the Spanish crown saw in the unrest an opportunity to seize all, or part, of the western region of the island in an alliance with the rebellious slaves.
 The Spanish governor of Santo Domingo purchased the allegiance of mulatto and black rebel leaders and their personal armies.
 In July 1793, Spanish forces, including former slaves, crossed the border and pushed back the disheveled French forces before them.

 Although the Spanish and Dominican soldiers had been successful on the island during their battles against the French, such had not been the case in the European front, as Spain and Portugal lost the War of the Pyrenees, and on 22 July 1795, the French Republic and Spanish crown signed the Treaty of Basel.
 Frenchmen were to return to their side of the Pyrenees in Europe and Spanish Santo Domingo was to be ceded to France.
 This period called the Era de Francia, lasted until 1809 until being recaptured by the Dominican general Juan Sanchez Ramirez in the reconquest of Santo Domingo.